Yorivel/Dynamic-Wardrobe/docs/issues.md

 ## Heavy Hearts Not Detected

 Heavy Hearts doesn't have a location name in the game's data, so the `club` keyword can't detect it.
-All other nightlife venues work fine.
+All other nightlife venues work fine — see [All Location Enums](location-enums.md) for the full list.

 ## Custom Apartments Need a Scene Transition